GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

 on the same codebase without having to worry about who's doing what in which order.

-Topic: talk about the cookie receipie metaphor
+Topic: talk about the cookie recipe metaphor

 #Sign up for Github!
 - Open a new tab in your browser and go to GitHub.com